 - Keyboard: keyboard nationality.
-The value given is immediately enabled. - Screen Type: possible values are CRT Monitor or TFT Flat Screen. - Session Type: possible values are "Text Emulations", "IBM5250", "IBM3270", "RDP 5" or "VNC". - Emulation: only available if "Text Emulations" is selected. - Enable DHCP: two possible values: - -yes: the DHCP protocol is run when the set-up is exited.
-The DHCP function is automatically set to obtain the AX3000 IP address and various other required DHCP options (netmask, default router, etc). - no: IP parameters must be manually entered. - AX3000 IP address: mandatory if DHCP is disabled. - Default router: optional router IP address. - 1st DNS Server IP Address: optional DNS server IP address - AX3000 Name (FQDN): this optional parameter (see appendix A.4) allows the AX3000 to be identified by this name but only if both a DHCP server and a Dynamic DNS server are available. - Host Name: if the IP address of a host is not given, this name will be resolved by DNS (if a DNS server is given).
+The value given is immediately enabled. - Screen Type: possible values are CRT Monitor or TFT Flat Screen. - Session Type: possible values are "Text Emulations", "IBM5250", "IBM3270", "RDP 5", "ICA", "CITRIX Desktop" or "VNC". - Emulation: only available if "Text Emulations" is selected. - Enable DHCP: two possible values: - -yes: the DHCP protocol is run when the set-up is exited.
+The DHCP function is automatically set to obtain the AX3000 IP address and various other required DHCP options (netmask, default router, etc). - no: IP parameters must be manually entered. - AX3000 IP address: mandatory if DHCP is disabled. - Default router: optional router IP address. - 1st DNS Server IP Address: optional DNS server IP address - AX3000 Name (FQDN): this optional parameter (see appendix A.4) allows the AX3000 to be identified by this name but only if both a DHCP server and a Dynamic DNS server are available.
+(The default value is AX followed by the last 3 bytes of the MAC address). - Host Name: if the IP address of the host is not given, this name is resolved by DNS (if a DNS server is given).